 Mass Communication majors are required to work for Shield, and students from other majors are welcome to participate as well.
 Scholarships are available to students who work as editors and producers.

 How to get involved:

-Even with no experience in publication work, students who have an interest in writing, editing, design, broadcast or photography are encouraged to volunteer for Shield.
+Even with no experience in publication work, students who have an interest in writing, editing, design, broadcast or photography are encouraged to volunteer for Shield Media.
 Students are trained and advised by faculty so that they can obtain these valuable skills.
-In addition to serving as a campus voice for students, another benefit gained from working on Shield is that students create work for their portfolios, which can be used when applying for internships and jobs.
-Students can enroll in MED 1101 Print Journalism, MED 1201 Digital Journalism, or MED 1301 Broadcast Journalism, which are hands-on workshop classes.
+In addition to serving as a campus voice for students, another benefit of working on The Shield is that students create work for their portfolios, which can be used when applying for internships and jobs.
+Students can enroll in JRN 1101 Print Journalism, JRN 1201 Digital Journalism, or JRN 1301 Video Journalism, which are hands-on workshop classes.

 THE WORK OF OUR GRADUATES SPEAKS FOR ITSELF